Canada’s premier cycling event is back! CN Cycle for CHEO is a fun, non-competitive event that offers a wide range of cycling (100K, 70K, 35K,…

 Community support has always been a silver lining for CHEO and Roger Neilson House.
 Thanks to you, our shelves are well stocked with toys, books, games, and thoughtful items for children and families.

 Hospitals are a unique environment where some of the most fragile and vulnerable children and youth are cared for – and as COVID-19 evolves, so do the CHEO Foundation’s donation guidelines to protect our patients’ safety and privacy and to respect infection control best practices.

 We are extremely grateful for gifts that benefit our children, youth and families.
 Unfortunately, please note that our Gift-in-Kind program remains closed until further notice.
-CHEO and the CHEO Foundation cannot accept public donations of items.
+CHEO and the CHEO Foundation will not be accepting any donations of items.